Green Apple Books & Music

-Green Apple Books & Music is an independent bookstore in the Richmond District of San Francisco, California.
+Green Apple Books is an independent bookstore in the Richmond District of San Francisco, California.

 History

 Green Apple Books was founded by Richard Savoy in 1967 in a pre-1906 building at the corner of Clement Street and Sixth Avenue.
-In 1996 Green Apple Books acquired its long-time neighbor, Revolver Records.
-The store houses over 250,000 titles, as well as 60,000 available online.
+In 1996, Green Apple Books acquired its long-time neighbor, Revolver Records.
+By 2005, the store housed over 250,000 titles, as well as 60,000 available online.

-After 30 years, Richard Savoy set up a ten-year buy-out for Green Apple Books & Music with three long-time employees.
+After 30 years, Richard Savoy proposed a ten-year buy-out plan in 1997 for Green Apple Books & Music with three long-time employees, with the sale completing in 2008.

-Recognition

-Green Apple Books was voted "Best Independent Bookstore" in the Bay Area by San Francisco Chronicle readers in 2001.
+In 2014, Green Apple partnered with Le Video store on 9th street.
+The store was renamed Green Apple Books on the Park.
+The downstairs was turned into a Green Apple bookstore while the upstairs remained a video rental store (100,000 titles).
+This location hosts almost all of the author talks and events for Green Apple.

+In 2019, Green Apple bought the bookstore Browser Books on Fillmore Street, keeping the Browser name.
+The expansions helped the bookstores to stay afloat amid the death-by-digital struggle of book retailers by scaling up.

+In 2021, Green Apple downsized the Clement Street store back to its original pre-1996 size, cutting back its inventory of DVDs, magazines, records and gifts.

+In 2024, A Green Apple location opened inside San Francisco International Airport in Terminal 1.

+Reception

+In 2001, San Francisco Chronicle described it as a "wonderfully creaky maze of a store."

 Green Apple Books was voted "Best Used Books Store" by the SF Weekly editorial staff in 2005 and the readers of the San Francisco Bay Guardian in 2006.

 Green Apple Books was named Publishers Weekly's best bookstore of 2014.

+Nicole Clark described Green Apple in The Bold Italic as the opposite of a big-box store, that was enjoyable to spend time in and discover new books.

+The Frisc credited its 'disheveled charm' as a factor in its longevity.